 Other unfortunates came and went.
 Men from Norway, women from Russia, children – unaccompanied – from China.
 Some were eventually handed documents and allowed to leave.
 Others were sent to detention.
 The agents kept score “That’s thirteen in detention today already!”

-The Columbian grandmother sat still in her wheelchair as each of her grandsons faced interrogation in turn.
+The Colombian grandmother sat still in her wheelchair as each of her grandsons faced interrogation in turn.
 Occasionally one of the officers spoke to her in Spanish.
 Within her hearing, they gossiped in English about the two young men.
 After the second young man had been away for about an hour, an agent said “Ok.
 I want her to see her grandkids getting deported.”

 Now they were talking about me, referring to me as “Iran.”
 “Shane, you working on Iran?”
 “Yeah.”
 “It’s a TTPA.”
 “Yeah.”
 “You did a TTPA yesterday, let me handle this one.”
 “Ok, you sure?”
 “Yeah.”
 The new agent called me up.
 They’d apparently decided I was no threat, and his approach was warmer than his colleagues.